dknoern/testdata/README.md

 ## Create a new dataset

-A new dataset can be created and saved to the database as follows:
+A new dataset can be created and saved to the database:

 ```
 node testctl.js create dataset <NAME>